albaintor/integration-kodi/README.md

 - Subtitle/audio language switching
 - Fast forward / rewind
 - Stop
+- Source selection : corresponds to chapters selection (Kodi >=22 only)
 - Simple commands (more can be added) : see [list of simple commands](#list-of-simple-commands)